ava-labs/hypersdk-starter-kit/README.md

 ## 0. Prerequisites
 - Golang v1.22.5+
 - NodeJS v20+
-- Docker (Somewhat recent)
+- Docker (recent version)
 - Optional: [Metamask Flask](https://chromewebstore.google.com/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk).
-Disable normal Metamask, Core wallet, and any other wallets. *Do not use your actual private key with Flask*.
+Disable normal Metamask, Core wallet, and other wallets. *Do not use your real private key with Flask*.

 ## 0. Clone this repo
 `git clone https://github.com/ava-labs/hypersdk-starter.git`

 ## 1. Launch this example

 Run: `docker compose up -d --build devnet faucet frontend`.
-Might take 5 minutes to download dependencies.
+This may take 5 minutes to download dependencies.

 For devcontainers or codespaces, forward ports `8765` for faucet, `9650` for the chain, and `5173` for the frontend.

-When finished, shut everything down with: `docker compose down`
+When finished, stop everything with: `docker compose down`

-## 2. Play around with the MorpheusVM
+## 2. Explore MorpheusVM
-This repo includes a copy of [MorpheusVM](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm), the simplest possible HyperSDK VM.
-It supports a single action (Transfer) for moving funds and tracking balances.
+This repo includes [MorpheusVM](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm), the simplest HyperSDK VM.
+It supports one action (Transfer) for moving funds and tracking balances.

 ### 2.1 Connect wallet
 Open [http://localhost:5173](http://localhost:5173) to see the frontend.

 ![Auth options](assets/auth.png)

-We recommend you using a Snap (requires [Metamask Flask](https://chromewebstore.google.com/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk) installed) for the full UX, but a temporary wallet would work well enough too.
+We recommend using a Snap (requires [Metamask Flask](https://chromewebstore.google.com/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk)) for the full experience, but a temporary wallet works too.

 ### 2.2 Execute a read-only action

-Any action can be executed on-chain (in transaction) with the results persisted to a block of the chain, or off-chain, meaning read-only.
-As MorpheusVM has only one action, let's first try to execute it read-only.
+Actions can be executed on-chain (in a transaction) with results saved to a block, or off-chain (read-only).
+MorpheusVM has one action.
+Try executing it read-only.
 It shows expected balances of the sender and receiver.
-You can see the logic defined in `actions/transfer.go`.
+See the logic in `actions/transfer.go`.

 ![Read-only action](assets/read-only.png)

 ### 2.3 Issue a transaction

-Now let's write some data into the chain.
-Just click the "Execute in transaction" button, all the fields are already populated with sane defaults.
+Now, write data to the chain.
+Click "Execute in transaction".
+All fields are pre-filled with default values.

 ![Sign](assets/sign.png)

-After being being mined, the transaction will appear in the right column.
-If you open another window and make a transaction there, it will still appear in the right column as it monitors all non-empty block on the chain.
+After mining, the transaction appears in the right column.
+This column shows all non-empty blocks on the chain.

-### 2.4 Check logs
+### 2.4 Check Logs

-Logs are located inside docker container.
-So to see them you'll have to open a bash terminal inside the container into the foolder with the current network:
+Logs are located inside the Docker container.
+To view them, you'll need to open a bash terminal inside the container and navigate to the folder with the current network:
 ```bash
 docker exec -it devnet bash -c "cd /root/.tmpnet/networks/latest_morpheusvm-e2e-tests && bash"
 ```

-That is not perfect DevX and we are working on it.
+This isn’t the best developer experience, and we’re working on improving it.

-## 3. Add your own custom action
+## 3. Add Your Own Custom Action

 Think of actions in HyperSDK like functions in EVMs.
-They have inputs, outputs, and the execution logic.
+They have inputs, outputs, and execution logic.

 Let's add the `Greeting` action.
-The action does not change anything, only prints your balance and the current date.
-But if it is executed in the transaction, the output will be recorded in a block on the chain.
+This action doesn’t change anything; it simply prints your balance and the current date.
+However, if it's executed in a transaction, the output will be recorded in a block on the chain.

-### 3.1 Create an action file
+### 3.1 Create an Action File

-Put this into `actions/greeting.go`.
-The code has some comments, but for more information please explore [the docs folder in hypersdk](https://github.com/ava-labs/hypersdk/tree/main/docs).
+Place the following code in `actions/greeting.go`.
+The code includes some comments, but for more details, check out [the docs folder in HyperSDK](https://github.com/ava-labs/hypersdk/tree/main/docs).
 ```golang
 package actions